GeorgeLubaretsi/TransparencyApacheGmailAuth/README.md

 * mod_authnz_external
 * python 2.7
 * urllib2, imaplib
-* working Internet connection (there is no cache of any kind)
+* working Internet connection for the server (there is no cache of any kind)